-- Identification of key messages and collection of stories for future communications.
-It may take years of experimentation to identify effective messages, but advocates should quickly drop messages that prove wholly ineffective.
+- > Steady rate of growth in movement participants.
+Many movements take decades to grow and coalesce before they achieve their ultimate policy goals.
+In the meantime, a successful campaign in support of movement building can attract new participants while effective tactics can deliver more supporters each time they are repeated and refined.
+Freedom to Marry was widely credited for winning marriage equality in 2015.
+Although they celebrated victory and shut down after just 12 years, their work built on decades of tactical experimentation by others.
+Milestones such as the Stonewall riots, the election and assassination of Harvey Milk, the National March on Washington for Lesbian and Gay Rights, and the many other cultural influencers that gradually helped increase the number of LGBTQ rights and supporters were essential to marriage equality. - > Shifts in public sentiment.
+Over time, successful movements shift the way people perceive and talk about the world.
+Before policy change occurs, a shift in public dialogue can signal progress in the symbolic contest.
+The conservative legal movement has been enormously successful in placing conservative judges across the United States.
+When the movement first began, however, it did not focus on securing judicial positions.
+Rather, the movement began by gradually establishing conservative legal principles and by cultivating bottom-up supporters for those beliefs, which eventually brought the power to win widespread appointments.36 - It may take years of experimentation to identify effective messages, but advocates should quickly drop messages that prove wholly ineffective.
 At the same time, some messages are needed to shift the public framing of issues in the long term, even if they do not fully resonate in the present.
 Advocates need to test ways to deliver those messages more effectively to key audiences.
 One approach is for campaigns to collect stories and examples that humanize new ideas, thereby building a base of new messengers that the movement can draw on as opportunities shift.
 Oklahomans for Criminal Justice Reform did rigorous testing to identify the best messages to support their near-term ballot measure campaign.
-In addition, the coalition identified stories they saw as indispensable viewpoints for shifting public understanding, even if those stories risked alienating some audiences in the near-term, and then found opportunities to begin sharing them through social media (see Box 7). - New connections within the movement network.
+In addition, the coalition identified stories they saw as indispensable viewpoints for shifting public understanding, even if those stories risked alienating some audiences in the near-term, and then found opportunities to begin sharing them through social media. - New connections within the movement network.
 Movements depend heavily on trusted relationships between movement participants.
 Coordination between new partners for a campaign can lay the groundwork for long-term relationships that propel the movement forward.
 The test refusal movement began with a small group of mostly left-leaning advocates.
 Over time, they created grassroots action and media buzz that caught the attention of conservatives who began their own conversation.
 The tipping point for the movement's growth came when advocates found opportunities to connect liberal and conservative conversations so organizers could work together to persuade new supporters across the political spectrum.